cwindrow007/Niora/README.md

 #  Niora

-**Niora** is a lightweight, Rust-powered desktop application that helps you stay on track with your medications.
-Whether you take daily pills or weekly doses, Niora runs quietly in the background so you can focus on your day, no matter what occurs.
+## **Niora** is a lightweight, open-source application powered by Rust and React that helps you stay consistent with your medications and supports the daily needs of transgender individuals.
+Whether you’re taking daily pills, weekly injections, or just need a gentle reminder, Niora runs quietly in the background so you can focus on living your life.
+It also aims to provide a safe way to share trans-friendly spaces, understand HRT, and track your wellness.
 ---

 ##  Features